orb-lang/espalier/doc/md/espalier/elpatt.md

 ### Unicode\-aware components

   `lpeg`, like Lua, is by default is not Unicode\-aware\.  `R` and `S` in particular have undesirable behavior if their arguments contain Unicode characters, so we wrap them to check for Unicode and use a different implementation in that case\.

 In all cases, invalid UTF\-8 in the arguments is an immediate error\.
 Invalid UTF\-8 encountered in the subject string is simply not matched\.

 #### Patterns for Unicode codepoints and strings

-We pre\-declare a pattern that matches a single Unicode codepointincluding an ASCII character, they **are** part of Unicode after all\.\.\.\), and
-\( one that matches an entire \(valid\) string\.
+  We pre\-declare a pattern that matches a single UTF\-8 codepoint \(including an ASCII character\), and one that matches an entire \(valid\) string\.

 We also declare one that detects an ASCII\-only string, for determining when to fall back to the original `lpeg` function below\.
 Note that we can't use